PayPrecisePremium UK Salary Tools

 Estimated charge: about 38% of annual Child Benefit.
 GOV.UK’s current rule is 1% of Child Benefit for each £200 of ANI above £60,000.

-Why it matters: even being a few thousand pounds above the line can create a noticeable repayment.
+In real terms: even a few thousand pounds above the line creates a noticeable repayment.

 Example 3